Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Category 3: Authority Objections

 Authority objections reveal that the person you are talking to cannot (or believes they cannot) make the decision alone.
+Forrester's B2B research consistently finds that the average buying committee now includes 6-10 stakeholders, which means single-threading a deal almost guarantees an authority objection later.
 The mistake most reps make is treating these as dead ends rather than opportunities to expand into the buying committee.

 Objection 10: "I need to run this by my boss."

-Why they say it: They may genuinely need approval, or they may be using their boss as a shield to avoid saying no. The key is to determine which and to equip them if they are a genuine champion.
+Why they say it: They may genuinely need approval, or they may be using their boss as a shield.
+The key is to determine which and equip them if they are a real champion.

 Response script:

-"Of course — this is the kind of decision that typically involves multiple stakeholders.
-Can I ask: when you bring this to your boss, what do you think their main questions or concerns will be?"
+"Of course — this typically involves multiple stakeholders.
+When you bring this to your boss, what do you think their main questions or concerns will be?"

-Follow-up strategy: Send a one-page executive summary tailored to the boss's likely concerns.
-Include the business case, ROI, and a timeline.
-Make it easy for your champion to forward.
-If you can get a meeting with the decision-maker, prepare for it using the advice in our sales playbook template.
+Follow-up strategy: Send a one-page executive summary tailored to the boss's likely concerns — business case, ROI, timeline.
+If you can get a meeting with the decision-maker, prepare for it using our sales playbook template.

 Objection 11: "Our procurement team handles this."